kirschbaum-development/livewire-filters/README.md

 ## Publishing views

-The included filters are made with Tailwind CSS styling with the Tailwind CSS Forms plugin.
+The included filters are made with [Tailwind CSS](https://tailwindcss.com) and the [Tailwind CSS Forms plugin](https://github.com/tailwindlabs/tailwindcss-forms).
 We recommend publishing the views and changing the markup to match whatever styling or CSS framework your project uses.

 ```bash
 php artisan vendor:publish --tag=livewire-filters-views